joelhernandezvasquez/Git-Commands/Comandos.md

 git checkout -- .: it restore your project as how it was in the previous commit so if you lost or edit things this is the command to save you.

+git branch: it tells you in which branch are you currently in.

+git branch -m : it changes the name of a branch.
+For example  git branch -m master main